West's targeted Russian sanctions ensnare investors

 Andrei Kostin, the chief executive of VTB, Russia's second-largest state bank, said in the previous week he had visits from representatives of five leading U.S. and European banks.

-(Additional reporting by Annabella Pultz Nielsen in Copenhagen, Oksana Kobzeva in Moscow, Christian Lowe in Warsaw, Maytaal Angel in London and Silvia Antonioli in Lausanne, Switzerland; Writing by Christian Lowe; Editing by Carmel Crimmins, Peter Graff and Will Waterman)
+(Additional reporting by Annabella Pultz Nielsen in Copenhagen, Oksana Kobzeva in Moscow, Christian Lowe in Warsaw, Maytaal Angel in London and Silvia Antonioli in Lausanne, Switzerland; Writing by Christian Lowe; Editing by Carmel Crimmins and Peter Graff)